Top 20 Questions to Ask During Your MBA Application Interview

 Stanford GSB

 The GSB interviews only a select number of applicants, usually two to three people for every one spot in the class.
 So, being extended an invitation to interview is a positive sign but not a guarantee.
 GSB says that in the interview, it focuses on past actions, including what you have done and how you have done it.
-You’ll be asked about meaningful professional or community-based experiences from the past few years.
+In some schools, the admissions counselor may be the one conducting the interview, bringing a unique perspective on what the school values in applicants.

-• Interviewer: Alumni or admissions officer
+• Interviewer: Alumni or MBA admissions officer

 • Format: Virtual or in-person